tuang3142/me/_posts/2021-07-10-on-self-learning.md

 ## WHAT

-I once asked a wise man how he learned.
+I once asked a wise man how he learned. tl;dr: Stay hungry for knowledge.
+This mindset will guide you toward the right people and materials

 ## HOW

-*tl;dr*: Stay hungry for knowledge.
-This mindset will guide you toward the right people and materials.

 Here is his reply: